Starting this week, millions of Americans may be become more vulnerable than ever to hackers because of what is happening with Windows XP.

-So from the "doesn't that stink" file, the risk you take using Windows XP after April 2014.
+So from the "doesn't that stink" file, the risk you take using Windows XP as of this week.

 Information Week says once an operating system is no longer supported, minor security updates are just a token measure, and may not be enough to protect you after April.

 If a scammer or virus gets in, and takes over your PC or steals your personal information, you'll say "doesn't that stink?"